Mechanical engineers design and build the systems and products that enable modern industry to function.

 Our study programmes are accredited by the Institute of Mechanical Engineers and cover a wide range of material sciences, thermodynamics, solid and fluid mechanics and robotics, with the focus always on finding solutions to real-life engineering challenges.

-What can I expect as a mechanical engineer?
+What can I expect from a career as a mechanical engineer?

 You can expect a varied career in a fast-moving profession, where you will have opportunities to work across all aspects of the planning, design, development and production of mechanical products and systems.